blu3windy/eternal-ai/developer-guides/examples/decentralized-inference-api-hyperliquid/README.md

 1. Go to http://eternalai.org/api
 2. Login with X (Twitter)
-3. Get the Decentralized Inference API key for Base
+3. Get the Decentralized Inference API key for Hyperliquid

 It's free.